Baby Naming (Naamkaran) Ceremony

-Baby naming or naamkaran ceremony is an important occasion where the parents select a newborn’s name with traditional rituals and astrological rules of naming.
-It is a formal and a scared event attended by close family, relatives and friends.
-It is a joyous ritual where family and friends get together to shower their blessings on the newborn baby for his well-being and good life.
+A baby naming or naamkaran ceremony is an important occasion, where the parents select their newborn’s name by following traditional rituals and astrological rules of naming.
+It’s a formal and sacred event attended by close family, relatives, and friends, who get together to shower their blessings on the newborn baby for his well-being and good life.

-Naamkaran, or naming ceremony is a Hindu tradition which is one of the most significant of the 16 Hindu ‘samskaras’ or rituals.
-‘Naam’ means ‘name’ and ‘karan’ means ‘to create’ in Sanskrit.
-In some traditions, Naamkaran ceremony is also called ‘Palanarohan’, which means to put a child into the cradle.
-In Sanskrit, ‘palana’ means ‘cradle’ and ‘arohan’ means ‘on board’.
-So, it is a formal event in which the newborn is named and his birth is celebrated with rituals and traditions.
+Naamkaran or naming ceremony is a Hindu tradition and is one of the most significant of the 16 Hindu ‘samskaras’ or rituals.
+‘Naam’ means ‘name’, and ‘karan’ means ‘to create’, in Sanskrit.
+In some traditions, naamkaran ceremony is also called ‘palanarohan’, which means to put a child into the cradle.
+In Sanskrit, ‘palana’ means ‘cradle’, and ‘arohan’ means ‘on board’.
 This function not only has a religious significance but also has legal and social importance.

-Traditionally, the naamkaran ceremony is held within a few weeks of the birth of the baby.
-Ideally, the naming ceremony is performed 11 days after birth just before the ‘Sutika’ or ‘Shuddhikaran’ period during which the mother and child are given intensive post-natal care.
-Therefore, the most auspicious day for the ceremony is the eleventh or twelfth day after birth.
-Nevertheless, the eleventh day is not mandatory and the parents can choose any day based on their priest’s or an astrologer’s advice.
+Traditionally, the naamkaran ceremony is held within a few weeks of the baby’s birth.
+Ideally, the naming ceremony is performed 11 days after birth, just before the ‘Sutika’ or ‘Shuddhikaran’ period, during which the mother and child are given intensive post-natal care.
+Therefore, the eleventh or twelfth day after birth is declared the most auspicious day for the ceremony.
+Nevertheless, the eleventh day is not mandatory, and the parents can choose any day based on their priest’s or an astrologer’s advice.
 Hence, the naamkaran ceremony may be scheduled anytime after the tenth day, and before the baby’s first birthday.
 The naamkaran ceremony is performed to give the newborn a name and an identity.
-The rituals conducted during the ceremony seek blessings for the newborn for his good health, long and prosperous life ahead.
-Also, his horoscope is made on this day.
+The rituals conducted during the ceremony are to seek blessings for the newborn for his good health and a long and prosperous life ahead.
+His horoscope is also prepared on this day.

-Where and How is Namkaran Sanskar in Hindu Tradition Performed?
+Where and How Is Naamkaran Sanskar in Hindu Tradition Performed?

 Choosing the Right Name for the Baby

-Hindus are of the belief that the meaning of a child’s name influences his character and shapes his destiny.
-They also believe that if the name of the newborn is not in sync with the planet position, it can bring the child bad luck.
-So choosing a right name for the baby is very important.
-Pundits usually advise namkaran by date of birth or sun sign or rashi.
-So based on the date and time of birth of the child, a particular letter associated with the rashi is selected and a name starting with that letter is given to the baby.
-It is believed to bring good luck for the baby.
+Hindus believe that the meaning of a child’s name influences his character and shapes his destiny.
+They also believe that if the name of the newborn is not in sync with the planet’s position, it can bring the child bad luck.
+So, choosing the right name for the baby is very important.
+Pandits usually advise conducting a naamkaran by the date of birth, or sun sign or rashi.
+So, based on the child’s birth date and time, a particular letter associated with the rashi is selected, and a name starting with that letter is given to the baby.
+This is believed to bring good luck for the baby.

-As per Hindu tradition, the initial letter of the name is also very important and is selected based on the ‘Janam Nakshatra’ or star under which the child is born, the moon sign and the planetary placement at the moment of birth.
-A name can also be chosen according to the deity who is believed to preside over the month of birth, or after an ancestor.
-In general, there are five naming principles which are followed: Nakshatranam (by lunar asterism); Devatanama (after the family deity); Masanam (the birth month); Samsarikanama (the worldly name); Rashinama (zodiac sign).
+As per Hindu tradition, the initial letter of the name is also important and is selected based on the ‘Janam Nakshatra’ or star under which the child is born, the moon sign, and the planetary placement at the moment of birth.
+A name can also be chosen according to the deity who is believed to preside over the birth month, or after an ancestor.
+In general, there are five naming principles which are followed: Janam Nakshatranam (by lunar asterism), Devatanama (after the family deity), Masanam (the birth month), Samsarikanama (the worldly name), and Rashinama (zodiac sign).

-Some parents, these days, like to keep the astrological name private based on their comfort and ease.
-The name chosen during a namkaran ceremony at times becomes the official name.
-But nowadays, the trend is to select an offical name and also a shortened version of the name by which the child is addressed at home.
+Some parents like to keep the astrological name private based on their comfort level.
+The name chosen during a naamkaran ceremony becomes the official name.
+But nowadays, an official name is selected, and also a shortened version, by which the child will be addressed at home.
 This may be done by combining the names of the parents.
-Some communities name a boy based on the even number of Sanskrit letters (2, 4, 6, 8) and a girl with the odd one (3, 5, 7, 9).
-11 is a number which is considered best for both genders.
+Some communities believe that a boy’s name should contain an even number of Sanskrit letters (2, 4, 6, and 8) and a girl’s name, an odd number of letters (3, 5, 7, and 9).
+11 is a number which is considered auspicious for both genders.

-On the occasion of child naming ceremony people shower their blessings on the newborn in the form of gifts.
-Everyone wants to carry the perfect gift to the event.
-Different kinds of gifts can be given according to your relationship with the family and your budget.
+On the occasion of the child naming ceremony, people shower their blessings on the newborn in the form of gifts.
+Different kinds of gifts can be given, depending on the relationship with the family and the budget.
 Gifts can also be selected keeping in mind the requirements of the baby.
-Few gift ideas are as follows:
+A few gift ideas are:

 - Gold and silver ornaments